NewChromantics/Vrpm_WordpressContent/_pages/home.md

 sections_1_copy:
   - |
     <h2>See property in VR</h2>
-    <h4>We capture and build spaces then turn them into virtual reality ready 3D models</h4>
+    <h4>We capture and build spaces then turn them into VR ready 3D virtual tours</h4>
     Our studio can create presentations for use with any of the major VR systems including; HTC Vive, Oculus, Gear VR and Sony Playstation VR.
   - |
     <h2>See property in VR</h2>
-    <h4>We capture and build spaces then turn them into virtual reality ready 3D models</h4>
+    <h4>We capture and build spaces then turn them into VR ready 3D virtual tours</h4>
     Our studio can create presentations for use with any of the major VR systems including; HTC Vive, Oculus, Gear VR and Sony Playstation VR.
   - |
     <h2>See property in VR</h2>
-    <h4>We capture and build spaces then turn them into virtual reality ready 3D models</h4>
+    <h4>We capture and build spaces then turn them into VR ready 3D virtual tours</h4>
     Our studio can create presentations for use with any of the major VR systems including; HTC Vive, Oculus, Gear VR and Sony Playstation VR.
   - |
     <h2>See property in VR</h2>
-    <h4>We capture and build spaces then turn them into virtual reality ready 3D models</h4>
+    <h4>We capture and build spaces then turn them into VR ready 3D virtual tours</h4>
     Our studio can create presentations for use with any of the major VR systems including; HTC Vive, Oculus, Gear VR and Sony Playstation VR.
 sections_2_type:
   - default